 Ruth has substantial experience in marketing and international market research building on an early start in public relations for the Family Planning Association.
 She is a Fellow of the Market Research Society and a frequent speaker on research and evaluation.
 She was a director of Research International (now TNS) and for many years she undertook research for Business in the Community on corporate attitudes to social responsibility.
 Until recently, Ruth was a trustee of Bereavement Care and Vice-Chair of the trustees of Practical Action.

 Patrick has a background in financial, marketing, business development and fundraising activities.
 Over a period of 42 years, Patrick worked in senior management roles for a major clearing bank and for two national charities.
-Now retired from full time work Patrick is a trustee of the Friends of Gunnersbury Park and is President of both the Durham University Society and the Hatfield Association.
+Now retired from full-time work, Patrick is a trustee of the Friends of Gunnersbury Park and is Vice President of the Durham University Society and President of the Hatfield Association.